-i Info This assumes a ruleset using the desired extended connector already exists.
-The following example demonstrates the creation of an in-place masking job on an extended connector.
+This assumes a ruleset using the desired connector already exists.
+The following example demonstrates the creation of an in-place masking job on a built-in Oracle connector.
 This also assumes you know the ID of the task that you want to enable and have execute as part of a given masking job.
+To enable tasks to execute as part of a masking job on an extended connector, you need to ensure the ruleset points to an extended connector that is using a JDBC driver with a driver support and include the property enabledTasks in your request.

-- 1. Create a masking job using the ruleset you created earlier that targets the extended connector - 2.
-Format the request body as follows:
+1. Select POST /masking-jobs to create a masking job using the ruleset you created earlier that targets the desired connector.